Sebkovacs/Portfolio-next/posts/Housing-Expectations.md

 0. intro
 1. define excess in housing
-2. is there a change in what is necessary - old vs mid vs contemporary housing and planning 1.values and priorities
+2. is there a change in what is necessary - old vs mid vs contemporary housing and planning
+- values and priorities
-  2. transport
+- transport
-  3. materials
+- materials
-  4. planning policy
+- planning policy
-  5. what matters - design quality vs quantity vs function
+- what matters - design quality vs quantity vs function
 3. impacts
-  1. urban / land use impacts
+- urban / land use impacts
-  2. energy / sustainability impacts
+- energy / sustainability impacts
-  3. property price and affordability impacts
+- property price and affordability impacts
-  4. future impacts
+- future impacts
 4. conclusion